 If Iran attracts you for its alluring culture and history and you want to travel to Iran to see the fascinating world heritage sites, it’s good to know that most of these sites are gathered on the western part.
-In fact, nine out of twenty UNESCO cultural world heritage sites are on west and north-west of Iran.
+In fact, nine out of twenty-two UNESCO cultural world heritage sites are on the west and north-west of Iran.
 And the other interesting fact about Iran a predominantly Muslim country is that it has three churches on the list of UNESCO and they are among the oldest churches in the world.

 Armenian Monastic Ensembles consists of three Armenian churches, St. Thaddeus monastery and the Chapel of Dzordzor in West Azerbaijan and the St. Stepanos monastery in East Azerbaijan province.

 The monastery of Saint Thaddeus, known as Qarekilisa (Black church) is the oldest Armenian Church in the world.
-It is called black church because the structure is made with black colored stones.
+It is called the black church because the structure is made with black colored stones.
 Saint Thaddeus known as Saint Jude as well came to evangelize Armenia and Persia where he was martyred.
 He was buried in the region and a church was built and dedicated to him in 68AD.
 Over the years the structure was damaged by the attack of Genghis Khan and then a major earthquake in 1319.
 The monastery was repaired and renovated with black stones in 1691.
 And in 1810 bishop Simeon added another structure to the west side of the church, built with white stones.
 Both structures have cone-shaped domes.

 Qarekelisa is one of the national treasures of Iran.
 It is a valuable structure in terms of size and technique of Armenian architecture.
 On the last weekend of July Armenians, Assyrians, and Catholics come to the Qarekelisa and camp around the church for a ritual celebration from Iran and the neighbor countries.